threefoldfoundation/www_tfnow/README.md

 - Please put all the images under this directory [static](static)
 - To use an image in the markdown file, you can simply call it as an example below,

 ```
+#thats  not how we should call images !
 ![](https://now10.threefold.io/crystaltwin.png)

 siteurl/image.png